• Skip to main content

 Helpful tips

-Storing leftovers - Once muffins have cooled down completely, transfer them to an airtight container.
+Storing leftovers - Transfer them to an airtight container once the muffins have cooled down completely.
 They can be kept in the fridge for 4-5 days.

 You can freeze muffins, too.
 Store them in zip-top bags or a sealed container before keeping them.
 They will stay good in the freezer for up to 3 months.

 Reheating - To reheat frozen applesauce carrot muffins, let them thaw overnight in the fridge or on the countertop for a few hours.
-Then, you can proceed with heating them in the oven for 8-10 minutes at 180C/350F or in the microwave for 30-60 seconds.
+Then, heat them in the oven for 8-10 minutes at 180C/350F or in the microwave for 30-60 seconds.

 Nutrition